 Step 3.)
 While keeping your back flat and core engaged, keep lowering your torso until you feel a stretch in your hamstrings or your back starts to slightly round.

 Step 4.)
 To reverse the good morning exercise motion, drive through the hips and press into your feet while maintaining your balance with your core and hamstrings.
-At the top, squeeze the glutes.
+At the top of the movement, squeeze the glutes.

 Good Morning Exercise - Mistakes And Tips:

 Mistakes: The number one mistake when doing the good morning exercise is letting your spine round.
-This is where you injure your low back.
+This is where you injure your lower back.
 Starting off with a small amount of weight and perfecting the form is the smartest way to get the most out of the good morning exercise while preventing injury.
 Another mistake is bending your knees too much or not enough.
-Finding the sweet spot in-between stiff legged and 90 degrees is what you should reference (see visual above).
+Finding the sweet spot in-between stiff-legged and 90 degrees is what you should reference (see visual above).

-Back Of Steel is a supplemental workout program to improve strength and endurance in specific areas of the body to keep you out of lower back pain.
-Back Of Steel is a 15 minute per day, 3 day per week program that is perfect for anyone trying to up their low back durability.
+Back Of Steel is a supplemental workout program to improve strength and endurance in specific areas of the body to keep you immune to lower back pain.
+Back Of Steel is a 15-minute-per-day, 3-day-per-week program that is perfect for anyone trying to increase their low back durability.
 Back Of Steel can be done independently or as a supplement to your current activity routine.

 Good Morning Exercise - QL Claw Pain Relief: